Please note that shipping costs are supplied upon purchase.

 Showing three blond Percheron draught horses in harness outside a stable.
 Framed.

-Benjamin Zobel began his career in Memmingen in Bavaria (Swabia) in the family confectionery business.
+Literature: Benjamin Zobel began his career in Memmingen in Bavaria (Swabia) in the family confectionery business.
 This apprenticeship became crucial to his career as a sand-painter.
 When he turned eighteen he moved to Amsterdam where he stayed for three years studying miniature painting before moving to London, where he was employed by Ecchard Brothers of Chelsea for whom he designed patterned wallpapers, linens and silks.

 Three years later Benjamin Zobel was employed by the Prince Regent’s chef Louis Weltje, and became a `Table Decker’ at Windsor Castle.
 The custom of `Table Decking’ had been introduced into England by George III, where the table cloth at dinner was elaborately decorated with designs of coloured sands, marble dust, powdered glass or bread crumbs.
 Zobel became a skilled confectioner and was entrusted with the pictures made in coloured sugars that decorated the huge tarts served at banquets.